qmk/qmk_firmware/keyboards/handwired/hillside/48/keymaps/default/readme.md

 - The base layer can be set to QWERTY, Colemak-DH or Dvorak, although the keyboard reverts to QWERTY each time it is plugged in.
 - Alt/option and GUI/command can be swapped for mac users or restored to the windows norm.
 - The backlight LEDs can be enabled, disabled, and controlled.
-- Reset allows loading new firmware, such as for keymap changes.
+- BOOT allows loading new firmware, such as for keymap changes.
 - The remaining Fn keys are here with modifiers to use with them.

 ## Make it Yours